g-merrill/making-a-flask-react-app-from-scratch/README.md

   );
 }
 ```
-71) Refactor App.js as so:
+71) Refactor App.js as so :
 ```
 import React, { useEffect, useState } from 'react';
 import './App.css';